hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/user-management/index.rst

 CanReadAsAnyParty
 -----------------

-CanReadAsAnyParty gives an user full information about any party on the ledger, if a user is set up with this they will see:
+CanReadAsAnyParty gives a user full information about any party on the ledger, if a user is set up with this they will see:
 1. All parties hosted on the ledger (multi-hosted and single hosted)
 2. All transaction happening involving a party on the ledger
 3. Prepare transactions on behalf of any party